opensearch-project/project-website/_posts/2023-08-29-what-in-the-ml-is-going-on-around-here.md

 ----

 Something serendipitous happened as I was trying to teach myself the API for ml-commons when following my tasks, models, and model groups side quest.
 I found an API call example
-[here](https://opensearch.org/docs/latest/ml-commons-plugin/api/) on the ml-commons api reference page.
-It was perfectly formed, and included all of the stuff that I was missing.
+[here](https://opensearch.org/docs/latest/ml-commons-plugin/api/) on the ml-commons API reference page.
+It was perfectly formed and included all of the stuff that I was missing.
 Here it is:

 ```json
 POST /_plugins/_ml/models/_register